ManojaD2004/techgium-software/server/README.md

-# ReachBluelineBackEnd
+# TECHgium

-Backend for ReachBlueline developed with express JS and Mongo DB
+Backend for TECHgium developed with express JS and Mongo DB

 ## Run Locally
 ### 1. Add your .env configs